Sharnbrook Academy: Vertical tutoring

 To accommodate the new vertical tutor groups, a House system was devised, comprising six houses, one of which every student is a member.
 Most of the staff are also assigned to a house.
 Each house contains fourteen tutor groups and is led by a Head of House and an Assistant Head of House, titles which are sometimes abbreviated to HOH and AHOH, respectively.
 Traditional Heads of Year still exist, although their role has greatly diminished with the arrival of Heads of House.
 When the school went to horizontal tutoring in 2020, the houses were retained.

-The houses are named after medieval manors of Sharnbrook village.
-The houses and their associated colours are displayed in the adjacent table.